Why Rent With Michael Trower Property Management

 We recommend you make your offer without delay as rental properties let very quickly.
 We will negotiate between you and the Landlord to agree; the length of the tenancy, the rent, the start date and any special conditions.
 Any acceptance of offer is always subject to contract, receiving satisfactory references and receipt of cleared funds for the advanced rent and deposit.
 We will ask you for a holding deposit of £200 which will reserve the property for you while we confirm the tenancy with the landlord and obtain your references.
 Please note that you must be over eighteen to rent a property.

-Except for small caged pets, such as hamsters or goldfish, tenants will require the landlord’s permission to keep a pet in the property.
+Except for small caged pets, such as hamsters or goldfish, tenants will require the landlord’s permission to keep a pet in the property, if they want to keep a dog they need to feed him with the best calming treats for dogs amazon to keep their dog calm.
 Our staff will advise you which properties allow pets.
 Landlords may require a larger deposit to be held.

 We operate a no smoking policy in all of our properties.
 You may want to consider a property which has an outside space such as a balcony, if you do smoke.

 We have a limited selection of properties available for housing benefit applicants.
 Applicants will need to provide a guarantor to support the tenancy.
 The guarantor would be required to be referenced to prove they had the financial ability to pay the rent and other obligations should it become necessary.

 Housing benefit has now been replaced with Local Housing Allowance.
 The allowance is a set amount paid depending on the area where the property is located and your individual circumstances, such as number of bedrooms required.
 Applicants should check with their Local Council how much they would be entitled to before registering their details.
 More information and a calculator for working out the allowance can be found at the LHA website: lha-direct.therentservice.gov.uk.